Nottingham-CTU/REDCap-UI-Tweaker/README.md

 * b64: &ndash; base64 encoded
 * if not prefixed, then assume raw (no encoding)

+### Use alternate status icons
+Replaces some of the record status icons so they can be more easily distinguished by people with colour vision deficiency.

+### Show the user's role below their username
+If the user has been added to a role within a project, show their role below their username.

 ### Submit options
 On a REDCap data entry form, there are several options available when submitting.
 The **Save & Exit Form** option is always displayed next to a button/list combo of options which can